MaxPat931/dndwiki/Hooks.md

 ### `dnd5e.restCompleted`

+Fires when the actor completes a short or long rest.

 | Name | Type | Description |
 | ---- | ---- | ----------- |
 | actor | Actor5e | The actor that just completed resting. |
 | result | RestResult | Details on the completed rest. |

 ### `dnd5e.transformActor`

+Fires just before a new actor is created during the transform process.

 | Name | Type | Description |
 | ---- | ---- | ----------- |